Find Trade Colleges

 Detroit, MI

-With a ranking of #9, Wayne State University did quite well on this year’s best schools for mechanical engineering technology students.
+Wayne State University did quite well in this year’s ranking of the best schools for mechanical engineering technology students.
+It came in at #9 on the list.
 Wayne State is a fairly large public school located in the large city of Detroit.

 #10